mjd-tech/Linux-notes/filesystem/file_perms.md

 - can be used in a NAS-style SGID directory, other users cannot delete your files.

 ## Symbolic vs Octal
-- permissions are stored in 12 bits
+- permissions are stored in 12 bits.
+(But see note below about gui file managers)
 - can be represented by characters (symbolic), ie. `ls -l`
 - can be represented by 3 or 4 Octal digits (Octal digits are 3 bits)